gsarti/website-content/content/activities/inputs.md

 &nbsp;

+**June 1-3, 2022**: Attending the annual meeting of the [European Association for Machine Translation (EAMT)](https://eamt2022.com/) to present my PhD project as a poster "InDeep x NMT: Empowering Human Translators via Interpretable Neural Machine Translation" at the project track.

 **May 25th, 2022**: Our paper [DivEMT: Neural Machine Translation Post-Editing Effort Across Typologically Diverse Languages](https://arxiv.org/abs/2205.12215) is out on arXiv.
 [Code](https://github.com/gsarti/divemt/blob/main/README.md), [🤗 Dataset](https://huggingface.co/datasets/GroNLP/divemt) and [demo](https://huggingface.co/spaces/GroNLP/divemt_explorer) are also available.

 **May 23-30th, 2022**: Hosted [Michael Carl](https://www.researchgate.net/profile/Michael-Carl) at the University of Groningen, with talks about translation processes and interpretability for machine translation.